 As a popular tourist destination, there are tons of places to eat in Whitefish.
 Fare ranges from quick bites to international restaurants to lakeside dining in Whitefish, MT.

-The Whitefish market is a fun place to get farm-fresh produce and locally crafted wares.
+The Whitefish Farmer’s Market is a fun place to get farm-fresh produce and locally crafted wares.
 The weekly event is highlighted by prepared food, local music and jovial atmosphere.
 The Farmers’ Market in Whitefish kicks off every Tuesday evening during the summer.

 Spend the Day at Whitefish Lake

-Whitefish Lake is a freshwater lake located on the northwest side of the city.
+Whitefish Lake is a freshwater lake located on the northwest side of the city – and it is the perfect place to go for fun water activities in Whitefish.
 Visitors can go fishing, kayaking and swimming – or just soak in the rays at the Whitefish City Beach, a sandy stretch along the southern end of lake.

 We have featured some of the top activities in the city, but there are several things to do around Whitefish, Montana, too!
-Whether you are staying in the city (we have recommendations for where to stay in Whitefish, Montana below!) or staying elsewhere in the region (like Kalispell), you will want to check out these fun things to do!
+Whether you are staying in town (we have recommendations for where to stay in Whitefish, Montana below) or staying elsewhere in the region (like Missoula or Kalispell), you will want to check out these fun things to do in Northwest Montana!

-Pro Tip: Be certain to read our detailed guide of Top Tips For Visiting Glacier NP – coming soon!
+Pro Tip: Looking for more than hiking at Glacier?
+Be certain to read our detailed guide of Top Tips For Visiting Glacier NP!

 Whitefish Road Trips